Mission San Fernando Rey de España was founded on September 8, 1797 and was the 17th of the 21 Spanish missions established in Alta California.

-Its been well taken care and is way more polished than Mission San Gabriel.
+It has been well taken care and was way more polished than Mission San Gabrielthat I had visited earlier.

 On September 8, 1797, the fourth mission founded by Father Lasuén in a period of four months was named San Fernando Rey de España.
 Although the mission was supposed to relieve the long march between San Gabriel and San Buenaventura, the aged padre set it somewhat to the south because of the barren terrain and poor drainage of the middle area.

 Even the location at San Fernando presented problems.
 The land best suited for the mission was already occupied by a Spanish settler, Francisco Reyes, mayor of the pueblo of Los Angeles.
 Authorities differ regarding Reyes’ willingness to give up the territory, some maintaining that he had received the grant from the King and was forcibly evicted from the rancho, while others claim that Reyes had simply “squatted” on the land and that his retirement was a graceful and obliging one.
 The records do show, however, that Reyes remained long enough to perform the duties of a patron at the dedication services, and that he was the godfather of the first child to be baptized at the mission.